CS 222: AI Agents and Simulations

 Running the Simulation:

-Use the agents that represent each of your classmates.
-You’ll have access to the full agent bank, including interview data and agent models, which can be queried to simulate decisions or responses.
+If you choose to use the agents that represent each of your classmates, you’ll have access to the full agent bank, including interview data and agent models, which can be queried to simulate decisions or responses.
+Otherwise, you can create your own agents using the framework we've provided.

 Record the outputs of the simulation (e.g., survey results, interaction logs) and analyze the findings in relation to your research question.